 But are there any other transportation possibilities? – Yes, there are:

 Another reason for this growth is huge investments being done in rail infrastructure, where the biggest contributor is China.
-Rail freight is part of China’s New Silk Road, also called the “Belt and Road Initiative”, mind-blowing $160 billion infrastructure development strategy.
+Rail freight is part of China’s New Silk Road, also called the “Belt and Road Initiative”, a mind-blowing $160 billion infrastructure development strategy.
 The objective of this strategy is to invest in nearly 70 countries and organizations to build infrastructure objects like ports, railroads, bridges, roads, airports, dams and tunnels.

-Rail freight services are as good as good is its weakest infrastructure element, so for 2022 industry experts are forecasting rail volume increase between 20-30% by improving border crossings, train speeds and connectivity between involved parties.
+Rail freight services are as good as its weakest infrastructure element, so for 2022 industry experts are forecasting rail volume increase between 20-30% by improving border crossings, train speeds and connectivity between involved parties.

-It was important to find good solutions to efficiently reload goods and help come with ISO regulations for industry standards of 20-foot and 40-foot container types.
+It was important to find good solutions to efficiently reload goods and help come up with ISO regulations for industry standards of 20-foot and 40-foot container types.
 40-foot containers are being used the most for moving freight from China to Europe, and that has helped a lot to overcome different gauge standards and made it possible to reload containers on flatcars without opening containers.
-This improved reloading time at transshipment points, as well as security of transported goods.
+This improved reloading time at transhipment points, as well as the security of transported goods.
 More about containers here.

 You shouldn’t worry if your shipment is not big enough to fill container space.
 Nowadays many freight forwarders are offering LCL (less-than-container load) services where containers are stuffed with multiple shipments and transportation costs are shared between parties.
-Such services are great for cost optimization and for environmental reasons, as it helps to avoid transportation of half-empty containers.
+Such services are great for cost optimization and for environmental reasons, as it helps to avoid the transportation of half-empty containers.

 This is a common practice because of global transportation agreements between countries, also because of technical moments of multiple reloading and seeking for balance between transit time and the cost.

-Because of different calculation methodologies used by different studies, CO2 numbers can differ a little per transportation mode, but overall conclusion is there – rail transport is second least environmentally harmful transportation mode.
+Because of different calculation methodologies used by different studies, CO2 numbers can differ a little per transportation mode, but the overall conclusion is there – rail transport is the second least environmentally harmful transportation mode.